 You must suggest an alternative

-We have seen how the politics of the administrative state has failed, and how its failure issued from its culture of compulsion, how it has produced a vast government administrative state that has reduced all social relations to administrative rules, and reduced society to the state and its systems of domination.
+We have seen how the politics of the administrative state has failed, and how its failure issued from its culture of compulsion that produced a vast government administrative state that has reduced all social relations to administrative rules, and reduced society to the state and its systems of domination.
 We have seen that the problem issues from the very nature of the powerful modern state.
 Humans are social animals that live by cooperation, but government is force.
-Humans are creatures that instinctively work to resolve their differences, but politics is a process of division.
+Humans are creatures that instinctively work to resolve their differences, but politics is a process of division that teaches people to sharpen their differences.
 Humans hate to be ruled by others, but the modern governmental and corporate systems treat social humans as mechanical gadgets: system is domination.

-We have analyzed the modern condition, and seen how it could, how it should center in the loose, but robust civil society of neighbors.
+We have analyzed the modern condition, and seen how it could, how it should found itself in the relaxed, but robust civil society of neighbors.
 We have seen how the idea of civil society is almost 180 degrees opposed to the ideas of the educated elite that now dominates western society as its ruling class.
 We have designed the skeleton of a political defense in depth against power in the Greater Separation of Powers.
-But what are we to do about this?
+We have shown how modern conservatism began with Burke’s revolt against the Homeric rapacity of the British pro-consul in British India and his philippic against the inhumanity of rationalism applied to human society.

 James Bartholomew is the author of a book on the welfare state in Britain, The Welfare State We’re In.
-It is both history and critique.
-But when he talked to Margaret Thatcher, Prime Minister of the United Kingdom from 1979 to 1990, about his book he got a taste of her no-nonsense character.
+It is both a history and critique of the welfare state.
+But when he talked about his book to Margaret Thatcher, Prime Minister of the United Kingdom from 1979 to 1990, he got a taste of her no-nonsense character.
 She announced, “You must suggest an alternative.
 If you say the welfare state is no good, you must suggest an alternative.”

 I have agonised about this before in a previous entry on this website.
 I said to her that it would be a big job, requiring a lot of research and I doubted people would want to read my particular blueprint.
 She was having none of that, saying words to the effect: “If you can’t think of a good way of communicating it, then you must find a way of communicating it.”1